aasiffimam/BERT_Question_Answering/README.md

 Steps to use the note book.
-1. Enter the answer referenc text
+1. Enter the answer reference text
 2. Ask the question